Nicolet College

 • Assist disabled individuals or other individuals who require additional assistance in exiting the building.

 • If a disabled individual is unable to manage the stairs, take the individual to the nearest fire exit stairs.
+Ask for assistance from others.

 • Immediately notify Fire Department personnel of the location of the individual requiring assistance.